ymatsunaga/mdtoolbox-doc/getting_started.rst

   index = index_ca & index_resid;  % Boolean AND

-Obtained logical indexings can be used with other MDToolbox function, such as I/O funcitons.
+Obtained logical indexings can be used with other MDToolbox function, such as I/O functions.
 The following reads the trajectory of subset atoms specified by the logical index ``index``:
 ::